MMC IVF Patient Guide

-Step 10: Pregnancy blood test A pregnancy blood test will be organized for two weeks following embryo transfer.
+Step 11: Pregnancy blood test A pregnancy blood test will be organized for two weeks following embryo transfer.
 A blood test is the only reliable pregnancy test, as urinary pregnancy test kits can provide a false reading due to the hormone medication used in IVF treatment.
-Should the pregnancy test be positive, the nurses will organize an appointment with your Fertility Specialist for an ultrasound scan normally at around 6 weeks.
+Should the pregnancy test be positive, the nurses will organize an appointment with your fertility specialist for an ultrasound scan normally at around 6 weeks.

 Advantages of Fertility Treatment at MMC IVF

-MMC IVF follows the motto of “Creating Families Everyday ” and the team with a cumulative experience of over 30 years ,assure you that we will provide you with the highest standard of fertility care available – every step of the way – throughout your treatment with us, and encourage you to call us should you have any questions or concerns.
+Our IVF clinic in Dubai, follows the motto of “Creating Families Everyday ” and the team with a cumulative experience of over 30 years ,assure you that we will provide you with the highest standard of fertility care available – every step of the way – throughout your treatment with us, and encourage you to call us should you have any questions or concerns.

 We understand that commencing treatment can be daunting, that there are complicated medical regimes to absorb and that you may not remember everything your fertility specialist or nurse explained in your initial appointments.